My Visit to the Quilt Show Reno while discovering history and talent in the Remote CA Desert

 Amazingly, I was able to come away from the show without breaking the bank.
 Honestly, I’m not sure how that happened exactly.
 Surrounded by all the pretty fabric and patterns I just kept reminding myself that everything I buy I have to somehow get back home.
 Having a small suitcase apparently comes in handy. 😊

-I did, however, purchase these cutey petooty frog patterns.
-This one has a pocket in the back which will be perfect for keeping control of my remote control.
+I did, however, purchase a few cutey petooty frog patterns.
+One has a pocket in the back which will be perfect for keeping control of my remote control.
 When I’m sewing, I’m constantly moving the darn thing out of my way.
 So, when Netflix rudely interrupts and asks if I’m still watching (No, I’m listening while I sew, duh!)
 I can never remember the last place I moved the remote to.
 Now, hopefully I’ll remember to keep putting it back in the frog.
 See, frogs are great for many purposes!

 The second frog pattern I picked up is actually a kit.
 He is purely decorative and makes me happy.
 After all, the more things around us that make us happy, the better.
 I simply can’t wait to get home and put him together!

 After browsing through all the fabulous vendor booths and talking with a few of the local Guilds being represented, we wandered through all of the quilts on display.
 The talent represented at the Quilt Show Reno was simply amazing!